aimms/how-to/Articles/312/312-convert-gams-to-aimms.rst

     .. image:: images/ConvertedModelTree.png
         :align: center

-    .. tip:: Doube click with the ctrl key pressed, on the box before the main model named "aimms 2 upgrade", and again to fully expand the model tree.
+    .. tip:: Double-click with the ``Ctrl`` key pressed, on the box before the main model named "aimms 2 upgrade", and again to fully expand the model tree.

     Now we need to convert the model to ``.amb`` format as a preparation for the next step.
     AIMMS 3.14 will do this for you, after you make a model change.
-    A change you want to make anyway is to add the procedure ``MainTermination`` with the contents:
+    You'll also want to add the procedure ``MainTermination`` with the contents:

     .. code-block:: aimms
         :linenos:

         return 1;

     Save and close the project.
-You may need to OK the following dialog:
+Confirm the following dialog:

     .. image:: images/convertModelFromAim3ToAmb.png
         :align: center

-    Ensure you can open this project again using AIMMS 3.14 and look somehting like the following:
+    Open this project again using AIMMS 3.14 and it should look something like the following:

     .. image:: images/Convert314AimTo314Amb.png
         :align: center